-Total non-operating income or expense, net was \$1.0 million of other income for the year ended December 31, 2021, compared to \$0.9 million expense for the year ended December 31, 2020.
-During the year ended December 31, 2021, the Company recorded \$1.5 million gain on abandonment, resulting from the cessation of operations and abandonment of the REGS subsidiary.
-We also recorded \$0.2 million in gain on debt extinguishment, which resulted from the forgiveness of the Company's PPP Loans from the US Treasury.
-Additionally, the Company reported interest expense of \$0.7 million for the year ended December 31, 2021.
+Total non-operating income or expense, net was \$0.6 million of other expense for the year ended December 31, 2022, compared to \$1.0 million of other income for the year ended December 31, 2021.
+During the year ended December 31, 2022, the Company incurred interest expense of \$0.8 million.
+This was compared to a gain on abandonment of \$1.5 million during the year ended December 31, 2021.

-There is no provision for income taxes for both the years ended December 31, 2021, and 2020, due to our net operating loss carryforward for both periods and we continue to maintain full valuation allowances covering our net deferred tax benefits as of December 31, 2021, and 2020.
+There is no provision for income taxes for both the years ended December 31, 2022, and 2021, due to our net operating loss carryforward for both periods and we continue to maintain full valuation allowances covering our net deferred tax benefits as of December 31, 2022, and 2021.

-Net income, before discontinued operations and non-controlling interest, for the year ended December 31, 2021, was \$0.2 million compared to a net loss, before discontinued operations and non-controlling interest, of \$2.3 million for the year ended December 31, 2020.
-The net income attributable to SEER after deducting \$0.2 million for the non-controlling interest and adding a gain from discontinued operations of \$0.3 million was \$0.3 million for the year ended December 31, 2021, as compared to a net loss of \$2.7 million, after deducting \$34,700 in non-controlling interest and adding the \$0.4 million loss from discontinued operations, for the year ended December 31, 2020.
-As noted above, an increase in non-operating income during 2021 of \$1.8 million primarily due to the \$1.5 million gain from abandonment of REGS, the \$0.2 million gain on debt extinguishment related to the forgiveness of the Company's PPP Loan, and an increase in revenue of \$0.8 million, were the primary reason for the increase in the net income.
+Net loss, before discontinued operations and non-controlling interest, for the year ended December 31, 2022, was \$2.7 million compared to a net gain, before discontinued operations and non-controlling interest, of \$0.2 million for the year ended December 31, 2021.
+The net loss attributable to SEER after deducting \$0.1 million for the non-controlling interest \$2.6 million for the year ended December 31, 2022, as compared to net income attributable to SEER after deducting \$0.2 million for the non-controlling interest and adding a gain from discontinued operations of \$0.3 million was \$0.3 million for the year ended December 31, 2021.